 Food establishment operators must adopt specific precautionary measures (French only).

-In the workplace, employers must provide all staff with access to safe drinking water (French only).
+In the workplace, employers must provide all staff with access to safe drinking water.

 In the event of a boil water advisory, boil tap water at least 1 minute at a rolling boil before drinking it.